 What is the best option for tall riders?

 The Royal Enfield Himalayan seems to be the one-eyed king among the blinds.
 It has a seat height of 800mm which is not a lot but among the highest that Indian motorcycles offer.
 The Himalayan’s suspension is made for light offroading which means it’s better suited for the Indian roads than any other motorcycle.
 Duke 390 adventure is another motorcycle that is well suited for a tall rider.
 The BMW’s G310 GS also has a seat height of 835 mm and is good for tall riders.
-The issue with Duke and GS 310 is, however, those two are high revving engines, they vibrate and are not very comfortable over long distances.

 Tall riders in the country are stuck with the choice of Himalayan which is not a bad choice in hindsight.
 It’s just that if you don’t like Himalayan’s styling there is nothing else with a low revving engine and high seat height on the Indian roads under Rs 3 lakhs.